chrisgurney/obsidian-note-toolbar/README.md

 Examples of items you might put in a toolbar:
 - Next/Previous Daily Note: use [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) + [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri)
 - Create new notes: Templater
-- Bookmarks: Dataview + [!toolbar] callout
+- Bookmarks: Open the Bookmarks panel with a command (Advanced URI), OR use a [Note Toolbar Callout](#use-toolbar-callouts) + Dataview to generate a toolbar with your bookmarks.
-- Shell Commands
+- Execute Shell Commands

-- ...let me know how you use your toolbars!
+...let me know how you use your toolbars!

 Note Toolbar pairs well with these plugins:
 - [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri) (for linking to any Obsidian command)